robnewman/cannyio-users/README.md

 API_KEY=<canny-api-key>
 SLACKBOT_OAUTH_TOKEN=<slack-oauth-token>
 SLACK_CHANNEL=<slack-channel-name>
-TOTAL_USERS=<total-users-integer>
 ```

 ## Assumptions

-- The Canny Users API endpoint allows a maximum of 100 records returned (you can optionally define a `skip` value to skip N records).
+- The Canny Users API endpoint has recently been updated (to v2) and now allows the use of a cursor to iterate through paginated responses.
-- The Python script currently naively assumes a maximum of `TOTAL_USERS` and iterates in blocks of 100.
 - There is a working Slackbot integration with the auth token stored in the `.env` file

 ## Virtual environment